intel/QAT_Engine/README.md

 The HKDF support in the Intel&reg; QAT OpenSSL\* Engine is available only from Version 4.8 of Intel&reg; QuickAssist Technology Driver for Linux HW Version 1.7.
 By default this support is disabled as it is added as an experimental feature.
-It can be enabled using the below flag in the configure command.
+It can be enabled using the below flag in the configure command combined with modifying the Intel&reg; QuickAssist Technology Driver file's config variable 'ServicesProfile' from its default value of 'DEFAULT' to 'CRYPTO'.

 ```bash
 --enable-qat_hkdf